wso2-extensions/esb-connector-salesforce/connector/docs/records.md

 ###### Sample request

-Given below is a sample request that can be handled by the undelete operation.
+Given below is a sample request that can be handled by the getDeleted operation.

 ```xml
 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/"